max-uho/mkdocs-roamlinks-plugin/README.md

+This fork allows for aliases also preceded by \| rather than only by |

 # MkDocs Roamlinks Plugin

 An MkDocs plugin that simplifies relative linking between documents and convert [[roamlinks]] for [vscode-foam](https://github.com/foambubble/foam) & [obsidian](https://obsidian.md)